ArduPilot/ardupilot_gazebo/README.md

 The plugin is currently working, but we are working into bringing support for more feature and refine the API.

 ## Prerequisites :
-Ignition Edifice is supported on Ubuntu Bionic and Focal.
+Ignition Fortress is supported on Ubuntu Bionic, Focal and Jammy.
 If you are running Ubuntu as a virtual machine you will need at least Ubuntu 20.04 (Focal) in order to have the OpenGL support required for the `ogre2` render engine.

-Follow the instructions for a [binary install of ignition edifice](https://ignitionrobotics.org/docs/edifice/install) and verify that ignition gazebo is running correctly.
+Follow the instructions for a [binary install of ignition fortress](https://ignitionrobotics.org/docs/fortress/install) and verify that ignition gazebo is running correctly.

 Set up an [ArduPilot development environment](https://ardupilot.org/dev/index.html).
 In the following it is assumed that you are able to run ArduPilot SITL using the [MAVProxy GCS](https://ardupilot.org/mavproxy/index.html).

 ## Installation :

-Install Ignition Gazebo Edifice development libs and rapidjson:
+Install Ignition Gazebo Fortress development libs and rapidjson:
 ````
-sudo apt install rapidjson-dev libignition-gazebo5-dev
+sudo apt install rapidjson-dev libignition-gazebo6-dev
 ````

 Clone the repo and build with: